the-events-calendar/the-events-calendar-category-colors/readme.txt

 3. The Events Calendar Category Colors with Legend Superpowers in action

 == Changelog ==

+= 4.1.0 =
+* add setting to hide category on frontend
+* fix a number of PHP notices

 = 4.0.3 =
 * fix for fatal error.
 Need to load namespaced class as variable as PHP < 5.3 chokes.